A ROUND OF APPLAUSE FOR DJD SUPPORTERS!

 The term describing a very good swing dancer, the most popular dance style in the 1920s, 30s, and 40s

-• Cookbook Co.
-Cooks Catering Ltd.
+• Cookbook Company Cooks

 • Orange Frog Productions